skip to content

 Current research

-Jenny completed her PhD in bioinorganic chemistry at the University of Sydney, Australia, with a brief stint at the Hebrew University of Jerusalem, where she developed redox active platinum-based anti-cancer agents and studied their biodistribtion/metabolism within tumour models.
-She then became a Marie Curie Incoming International Fellow at the University of Cambridge to explore how biocatalysts can be exploited to generate solar fuels.
-In particular, she worked on developing strategies to re-wire oxidoreductases, such as the water-oxidation enzyme photosystem II, to electrodes/semiconductors/other proteins in an emerging field known as 'semi-artificial photosynthesis'.
-She has since been awarded a BBSRC David Phillips Fellowship at the Yusuf Hamied Department of Chemistry.
-Here, she takes on the re-wiring of photosynthesis to another level of complexity - in live cells!
-She has recently been awarded the RSC Felix Franks Biotechnology Medal and the L'Oreal UNESCO Sustainable Development award for Women in Science.
+Jenny completed her PhD in bioinorganic chemistry at the University of Sydney, Australia, with a brief stint at the Hebrew University of Jerusalem.
+During this time, she developed redox active platinum-based anti-cancer agents and studied their biodistribtion and metabolism within tumour models.
+Following this, she was awarded a Marie Curie Incoming International Fellowship at the University of Cambridge to explore how biocatalysts can be exploited to generate solar fuels.
+In particular, she worked on developing strategies to re-wire complex enzymes, such as the water-oxidation enzyme photosystem II, to electrodes/semiconductors/other proteins in an emerging field known as 'semi-artificial photosynthesis'.
+She has since been awarded a BBSRC David Phillips Fellowship, followed by appointment to Assistant Professor in Materials Chemistry at the Yusuf Hamied Department of Chemistry.
+Here, she takes on the re-wiring of photosynthesis to another level of complexity - in living cells!
+She was awarded the RSC Felix Franks Biotechnology Medal and the L'Oreal UNESCO Sustainable Development award for Women in Science.
+Most recently, she won the Outstanding Supervisor Award 2024 in her department.

 Publications